-- Eight risers are supported; four Main and four Auxiliary. - Each hoistway wire drop consists of a twisted pair for signals and one wire each for 24V power and common.
+- Group: Eight risers are supported; four Main and four Auxiliary. - Controller: Four main risers are supported. - Each hoistway wire drop consists of a twisted pair for signals and one wire each for 24V power and common.
 A wire drop can support more than one riser. - Settings on each SC-3HN board determine which riser it belongs to, its floor address, and whether it is associated with the Front or Rear car entry. - SC-3HN boards with the same floor address and entry association will register the same call and light indicators.
 Each must have a different riser ID but within the same riser group (Main or Auxiliary). - Main risers A D use riser IDs 7 4.
 Auxiliary risers A D use riser IDs 3 0.
+See "Riser Assignment" on page 5-74.